Relative VGIT and an application to degenerations of Hilbert schemes: Introduction

 \subsection{Acknowledgements}

-Klaus Hulek would like to thank S\'andor Kov\'acs, Thomas Peternell and Charles Vial for discussions on higher dimensional birational geometry and algebraic cycles .
-Klaus Hulek is grateful to DFG for partial support under grant Hu 337/7-1.
+The authors would like to thank Alexander H. W. Schmitt for pointing out the reference \cite{Sch08}.
+Klaus Hulek would like to thank S\'andor Kov\'acs, Thomas Peternell and Charles Vial for discussions on higher dimensional birational geometry and algebraic cycles.
+We are also grateful to the anonymous referee for several suggestions for improving the presentation of the paper, and in particular, for pointing out to us the reference \cite{CJR14}.